 Oh sure, Nev, we all know what that’s like, lol.
 And people think I’m spontaneous and adventurous.

-So I finish reading Nev’s post and begin to type a comment on it about how much I enjoy his writing style and how it’s made me laugh.
+I finish reading Nev’s post and begin typing a comment about how much I enjoy his writing style and how it’s made me laugh.
 I’m preparing to ask about how he came to live in Czech Republic and how he has so much time to walk, what it’s like to fly on Turkish Airways, if he always carries a laptop on his walks (how much easier it would be to blog if I took my MacBook Air), why the comb, and what he will do with the non-Camino gear like the leather jacket and how did it come to be with him in the first place… (was it THAT spontaneous of a trip?)

-I end up writing only half of what I had intended in the comment to Nev, (basically just letting him know his post made me laugh and that I like his jeans), I click over to Blogger, and begin typing this post….
+I end up writing only half of what I had intended in the comment to Nev, basically just letting him know his post made me laugh and that I like his jeans, I click over to Blogger, and begin typing this post.

 - More benefits to Facebook?

 - Beginner’s mind, Shoshin, (初心) and the pilgrim

 - Guest post by Suzanne (mothers, daughters, and the Camino)

 - Guest post by Grateful Gaile (traveling from Hawaii to Norway on a whim)